OpenHFT/Chronicle-Engine/README.md

 processes to talk together, it is valid to compare the fastest method available.

+### Monitoring

+Chroncile engine, by default creates some system maps/queue that you can subsribe to get get an idea about whats going on in your system.

+-       Users connected
+-       Data flowing rates
+-       Engine status

+subscribing to the following URL's will give you some of this information,

+/proc/connections/cluster/throughput/" + localIdentifier  // Queue <NetworkStats>
+/proc/connections/cluster/connectivity          //  Map<ConnectionDetails,ConnectionStatus)
+/proc/connections/handlers                      //  Map<SocketChannel,TcpHandler)

 ### Question

 what kind of lambdas are possible, to run from the client onto the server ?